 Lymphocytes are a type of white blood cell in your immune system.
-This test looks at two of them – CD4 and CD8.
-CD4 cells lead the fight against infections, and CD8 cells can kill cancer cells and other invaders.
+This test looks at two of them, CD4 and CD8.
+CD4 cells lead the fight against infections.
+CD8 cells can kill cancer cells and other invaders.

 If you have HIV, your CD4 cell count may be low.
-Without HIV treatment, your number of CD4 cells will likely continue to fall.
+Without HIV treatment, your number of CD4 cells will likely keep falling.
 A lack of CD4 cells usually leads to more frequent infection.

 This test looks at the ratio of CD4 cells to CD8 cells.
-The ratio tells your doctor how strong your immune system is and helps predict how likely you are to develop a crippling infection.
+The ratio tells your healthcare provider how strong your immune system is and helps predict how likely you are to develop a crippling infection.